 -How did you respond to in-process feedback from your instructor, classmates and critiques?

--Research: research along the way and how did it influence your work?
-For example, did you look at other artists, artworks as you problem-solved your solution?
-Or, were you preoccupied with. id your research influence your decision-making along the way?
+-Research: What research did you conduct along the way and how did it influence your work?
+For example, did you look at other artists, or artworks as you problem-solved your solution?
+Did you have to learn everything there was to know about an image, object, or material?
+Or, were you preoccupied with another aspect of material culture, an internet meme, or another area of study (literature, philosophy, the sciences, etc.) that influenced your solution.
+How did your research influence your decision-making along the way?
+Ask yourself how you adapted, applied, shaped and/or constructed your response in conversation with that research.
+Be specific.

--Did your engagement with other cultural objects influence your work (literature, music, dance, theatre, poetry, journalism, blogs, vimeo, youtube, etc.) If yes, how?
+-Did your engagement with these other cultural objects influence your work (literature, music, dance, theatre, poetry, journalism, blogs, vimeo, youtube, etc.) If yes, how?
 If no, why not?